Morristown Divorce Attorneys

 - That either party was under the legal age of consent to marry.

-While an annulment results in the same outcome as a divorce – the parties are no longer considered married, there are some significant differences.
-For instance, while the court can still address issues of custody, parenting time, and even financial support where relevant and appropriate, there is no statutory equitable distribution of property as occurs in a divorce.
+While an annulment results in the same outcome as a NJ divorce – the parties are no longer considered married, there are some significant differences.
+For instance, while the Bergen County court can still address family issues of child custody, parenting time, and even financial support where relevant and appropriate, there is no statutory equitable distribution of property as occurs in a divorce.
 As such, division of any property is more heavily tied to how title to property is held.